Skip to content

 Janet Tomlin, General Manager.

-A fundraising campaign was launched following the flood, with all donations used to support the repair repair work.
+A fundraising campaign was launched following the flood, with all donations used to support the repair work.

 A member of the National Trust Specialist Crafts team inspecting flood damage under floorboards in the dining room of Avebury Manor.